dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

     { 'title' => 'Swedish', 'value' => 'se', 'description' => nil }] }
 ~~~

-Now that we know how to handle extended attributes it's a good time to present them to your customer, making sure you validate the presence of any required attributes.
-This is important as without them a domain registration will not be possible.
+Now that you know how to handle extended attributes, it's a good time to present them to your customer.
+Make sure to validate the presence of any required attributes.
+This is important, because without them, domain registration isn't possible.

 ## Create a contact for your user

 For a domain to be registered it needs to have an associated contact in our system.
-As you will likely want to provide your customer's contact details instead of your own, the contact will need to be created in our system.
+You'll probably want to provide your customer's contact details instead of your own, so the contact will need to be created in our system.

 ~~~ruby
     def create_contact(contact_details)